dom1torii/cs2config/README.md

 # Domi's CS2 Config
-This is my fully modular opinionated cs2 config.
+This is my fully modular cs2 config.
 It can be easily customized due to its modularity and should fit most use cases, but mainly designed for myself.

 ## Why use it?